doctorfree/nvim-lazyman/README.md

 The [lazyman.sh](lazyman.sh) script is located in `~/.config/nvim-lazyman`.
 It installs itself as `$HOME/.local/bin/lazyman`.
 If `$HOME/.local/bin` is in your execution `PATH` then `lazyman` can be executed from the command line as simply `lazyman`.
+The manual page can be viewed with `man lazyman`.

 The `lazyman` command can be used to install and initialize multiple Neovim configurations.
-For example, to install and initialize the LazyVim starter configuration execute the command `lazyman -l`:
+For example, to install and initialize the LazyVim starter configuration execute the command `lazyman -l`.
+To install and initialize all supported Lazyman Neovim configuratons execute `lazyman -A`.
+To update a previously installed Lazyman Neovim configuration execute `lazyman -U -N <nvimdir>` or `lazyman -U -A` to update all configurations.

+To remove a Lazyman Neovim configuration execute `lazyman -r -N <nvimdir>`.
+To remove the configuration and all its backups, `lazyman -R -N <nvimdir>`.
+To remove all installed Lazyman Neovim configurations and their backups without being prompted to proceed, execute `lazyman -A -R -y`.

 The usage message for `lazyman`:

 ```
-Usage: lazyman [-a] [-b branch] [-k] [-l] [-m] [-n] [-P]
+Usage: lazyman [-A] [-a] [-b branch] [-k] [-l] [-m] [-n] [-P]
-               [-q] [-rR] [-U url] [-N nvimdir] [-y] [-u]
+               [-q] [-rR] [-C url] [-N nvimdir] [-U] [-y] [-u]
 Where:
-	-a indicates install all supported Neovim configurations
+    -A indicates install all supported Neovim configurations
+    -a indicates install and initialize AstroNvim
     -b 'branch' specifies an nvim-lazyman git branch to checkout
     -k indicates install and initialize Kickstart
     -l indicates install and initialize LazyVim
     -m indicates install and initialize nvim-multi
     -n indicates dry run, don't actually do anything, just printf's
     -p indicates use Packer rather than Lazy to initialize
     -q indicates quiet install
     -r indicates remove the previously installed configuration
     -R indicates remove previously installed configuration and backups
-	-U 'url' specifies a URL to a Neovim configuration git repository
+    -C 'url' specifies a URL to a Neovim configuration git repository
-	-N 'nvimdir' specifies the folder name to use for the config given by -U
+    -N 'nvimdir' specifies the folder name to use for the config given by -C
+    -U indicates update an existing configuration
+       acts on NVIM_APPNAME by default, override with '-N nvimdir' or '-A'
     -y indicates do not prompt, answer 'yes' to any prompt
     -u displays this usage message and exits

 Without arguments install and initialize nvim-lazyman
 ```

+#### Manual

+The `lazyman` bootstrap process installs a `lazyman` manual page in `~/.local/share/man/man1/lazyman.1`.
+This man page includes a synopsis of the `lazyman` command line options, a brief description of its use, a description of each command line option, and several example invocations.

+The `lazyman` manual page can be viewed with `man lazyman`.

 ### Notes